Urban Ladder: Funding and acquisition

 Urban Ladder first secured seed capital of $US1 million from Kalaari Capital in August 2012.
 The company later raised another $US5 million in a Series A round led by SAIF Partners; Kalaari Capital also participated in the Series A funding.
 The company subsequently raised $US21 million in a Series B round of funding led by Steadview Capital, SAIF Partners and Kalaari Capital Four months after the company raised Series B funding from Steadview Capital and existing investors SAIF Partners and Kalaari Capital, Urban Ladder received a personal investment from Ratan Tata, Tata Sons.

 On 9 April 2015, Urban Ladder announced that they had raised $US50 million in funding led by Sequoia Capital and TR Capital.
 Existing investors Steadview Capital, SAIF Partners and Kalaari Capital were also participants.

-Urban Ladder, raised an internal round of $12 million from investors Kalaari Capital, Saif Partners, Sequoia Capital, and Steadview Capital in February 2018.
-Combined with the $15 million raised in January 2017, these funds were used to further Urban Ladder’s online and offline omnichannel expansion – a decisive step towards profitability in FY 18–19.
+Urban Ladder, raised an internal funding round of $12 million from investors Kalaari Capital, Saif Partners, Sequoia Capital, and Steadview Capital in February 2018.
+Combined with the $15 million raised in January 2017, these funds were used to further Urban Ladder's online and offline omnichannel expansion – a decisive step towards profitability in FY 18–19.
 With a $27 million infusion over 12 months, Urban Ladder's omnichannel approach and profitability push will help it build a powerful retail brand.

 In 2020, Urban Ladder was acquired by Reliance Retail Venture Ltd (RRVL), a subsidiary of Reliance Industry Ltd (RIL), in an all-cash buyout of a 96 per cent stake in Urban Ladder for $24.5 million (₹182.12 crore).